 For many years it was a military prison symbol of suppression by the Franco regime.
 In 1960, the Castell de Montjuïc was handed over to the city.
 Today it houses the Military History Museum and is a popular attraction on the Montjuïc.

 The Montjuïc was the position for military domination of the city.
-This is why already in 1640 a medieval fortress was built on the Montjuïc.
-The occasion for the construction of the Castell was the beginning of the Reapers' War on Corpus Christi day (June 7, 1640), when the vice king was murdered.
+That's why already in 1640 a medieval fortress was built on the Montjuïc.
+The reason for the construction of the Castell was the beginning of the Reapers' War on Corpus Christi day (June 7, 1640), when the vice king was murdered.
 The actual reason for the revolt of the peasants and reapers against the Castilian king Felipe IV was the stationing of Castilian troops and ongoing feudalistic burdens during the Franco-Spanish confrontations in the Thirty Years' War.
 The conflict with the Spanish king lasted on beyond the end of the war.

 The first Castell, built in 1640 in only 30 days, was a four-square fortress made of stone and loam.
 Its first practical test came during the battle of Montjuïc on January 26,1641, in which the Castilian troops under Fajardo Pedro de Requeséns-Zúñiga y Pimentel, the Marquis de los Vélez, were beaten.

 On September 17, 1705, the Castell was handed over to Charles Mordaunt, Lord of Peterborough.
 He commanded the English troops on behalf of Queen Anne.
 The idea was to help the Archduke of Austria, Charles, accessing the throne of Spain.

 The Castilian King Felipe V however reconquered the fortress on April 25, 1706, but he lost it again on May 12 of the same year.
 On September 11, 1714 (now the Catalan national holiday), a short time after the end of the succession war, Barcelona and the Castell were conquered by the Bourbons.